bigscience-workshop/data_tooling/pii-manager/doc/tasks.md

 * Do not include capturing groups (they will be ignored)
-* The pattern will be compiled with the [re.VERBOSE] (aka `re.X`) flag, so take that into account (in particular, **whitespace is ignored**, so if it is part of the regular expression needs to included as a category i.e. `\s` or escaped)
+* The pattern will be compiled with the [re.VERBOSE] (aka `re.X`) flag, so take that into account (in particular, **whitespace is ignored**, so if it is part of the regular expression needs to included as a category i.e. `\s`, or escaped)

 An example can be seen in the [US Social Security Number] detector.